Impact Stories

 The Result

-Advanced Energy United built bipartisan support for the legislation, championed it across the finish line, and celebrated Governor Polis’ signing of the bill.
+After we built bipartisan support for the legislation, championed it across the finish line, and celebrated Governor Polis’ signing of the bill, we then participated in regulatory proceedings, led settlement negotiations, and developed a robust, open-access virtual power plant market in Colorado.

 At A Glance